Moravská gobelínová manufaktura: In the 20th century

 The creative partnership between the tapestry establishment and visual artists, through which paintings were translated into textile form, continued to flourish; tapestries were woven from designs by artists Václav Špála, František Süser, and many others.
 The ensuing 1930s were marked by a minimalist artistic expression, distinctive of functionalist-style carpet designs.
 During World War I, the manufactory's art production stagnated due to the lack of fine-quality material for tapestry weaving.
 In 1946, a new management was appointed to the plant and its specialization was expanded to include the restoration of historical tapestries and production of handwoven carpets.
 The following year saw the establishment of cooperation with foreign companies, among them the French traditional tapestry workshop in Aubusson.
 In the 1950s, a tapestry was made for the Triennale in Milan from a design by Pravoslak Kotík and another piece was produced from a pattern by Ludmila Kybalová for the World's Fair Expo '58 in Brussels.
 In the 1960s, the manufactory collaborated with the textile designer Antonín Kybal and a sizable group of his students.
-Jan T. Sryček, the current director of the Moravská Gobelínová Manufaktura, was also enrolled in Kybal's studio at the Academy of Arts, Architecture and Design in Prague.
-Sryček has been representing the manufactory's modern history from the early 1990s.
+Jan T. Strýček, the current director of the Moravská Gobelínová Manufaktura, was also enrolled in Kybal's studio at the Academy of Arts, Architecture and Design in Prague.
+Strýček has been representing the manufactory's modern history from the early 1990s.
 Apart from textile design work, Sryček also initiated the Actual Textile Art project.
 The purpose of this initiative has been to resurrect the manufactory's time-tested collaboration with contemporary artists.
 Over the years, a host of prominent artists embodying many different styles and distinctive aesthetic approaches have been invited to express themselves through the medium of wool.